yezil3/yezil3.github.io/_pages/about.md

 - M.S. in Computer Science, Texas A&M University, 2019 – 2021

 - M.S. in Information Science, University of Pittsburgh, 2017 – 2019

+## Publications

+Please refer to the [publications](/publications/) page or my [Google Scholar](https://scholar.google.com/your-scholar-id-here).